milosranko/CmsContentScaffolding/CmsContentScaffolding.Optimizely/readme.md

-﻿Optimizely CMS Content Scaffolding
+﻿# Optimizely CMS Content Scaffolding

-Scaffold thousands of pages with any structure using just a few lines of code using fluent coding style.
+Scaffold thousands of pages with any structure with just a few lines of code using fluent coding style.

+## Example

 app.UseCmsContentScaffolding(
     builderOptions: o =>